roythomas1305/SDMS-Springboot/README.md

 ## Features

-- There are 3 login roles - Admin, Campaigner, Backer
-- For Register there are only 2 roles - Campaigner & Backer
-- An Admin can only be added by another admin only
-- Because Admin has complete access to datbase
+- This is a basic Student Database Management System made using Spring Boot, React and MySQL.
-- Admin can perform CRUD Operations on both User data aand Campaign data
+- It can perform all four CRUD operations on the student database.
+- We can view all student details in a list.
-- Campaigner can also perform CRUD Operations, but on Campaigns only
+- We can also view individual student details separately.
-- Also a Campaigner can only do this on the Campaigns that was xreated by the specific Campaigner
-- Bakers can only view and donate to Campaigns
+- We can add new student details to the database.
+- We can also update the details of existing students.
+- We can also delete students from the database.

 ## Thank You